Fukushima (city): Since 2000

-21st century

 On January 4, 2011, Fukushima officially opened a new city hall to replace the previous one built in 1952.
 The new city hall, as was the previous one, is located in Gorōuchi-machi, next to National Route 4 in the center of the city.

 On March 11, 2011, the 2011 Tōhoku earthquake and tsunami occurred, with the earthquake causing ruptures in multiple water mains originating from the Surikamigawa Dam, which supplies much of the city's water.
 This resulted in the majority of the city losing access to running water.
 Train services were also stopped due to damage caused to railway infrastructure.
 The Iizaka Line reopened two days later on March 13, and on March 31 the Yamagata Shinkansen resumed limited service and the Ōu Main Line resumed full service.
 By April 7 the Tōhoku Main Line was reopened in both directions, however it was closed again following a strong earthquake later that night.
 The Tōhoku Main Line was again reopened in both directions from Fukushima on April 17.
 The Tōhoku Shinkansen reopened with limited service on April 23, and the Abukuma Express Line resumed limited service from Fukushima on April 28.

 On April 1, 2018, Fukushima City became a core city.